SPAAM-community/AMDirT/docs/source/how_to/convert.md

 ## When

-You typically will use `convert` if you are a command-line power user, and have already performed table filtering and sample selection programmatically (e.g. in R or python), rather than using the AMDirT `viewer` graphical-user-interface.
+You typically will use `convert` if you are a command-line power user, and have already performed table filtering and sample selection programmatically (e.g. in R or python), rather than using the amdirt `viewer` graphical-user-interface.

 ## How